PunchThrough/bean-sdk-android/HACKING.md

 4. Upload __staging__ artifacts to [Sonatype Nexus](https://oss.sonatype.org/#welcome)
 5. Promote staging artifacts to production

-You can automate steps 1-4 by running a single command:
+Start by configuring your build environment (see **Build Environment Configuration** below).
+Once that's done, you can automate steps 1-4 by running a single command:

 ```bash
 ./gradlew uploadArchives